Open-EO/PSC/README.md

 # openEO Project Steering Committee

 This document describes how the openEO Project Steering Committee determines membership, and makes decisions on openEO project issues.
-The openEO project is concerned with all software found under https://github.com/Open-EO.
+The openEO project is concerned with all repositories (software and specifications etc.) found under https://github.com/Open-EO.

 In brief the committee votes on proposals on https://github.com/Open-EO/PSC/issues.
 Proposals are available for review for at least two business days, and a single veto is sufficient to delay progress though ultimately a majority of members can pass a proposal.